nrinaudo/kantan.regex/_tut/primitive_types.md

 layout: tutorial
 title: "Extracting primitive types"
 section: tutorial
-sort: 1
+sort_order: 1
 ---
 When working with regular expressions, it's fairly common to want to extract matches and turn them into useful types - a depressingly recurrent scenario being extracting simple integers from strings.

 Let's imagine that we get the following string and are interested in the integers between brackets:

 ```scala
 val input = "lorem ipsum [123] dolor si amet [456] DO NOT MATCH THIS 789."